GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Results and Discussion

-In Table~\ref{tab:examples}, we compare \algoname{} over Instruction + Examples prompts ($k=4$) with \algoname{} over Instruction-Only prompts and Example-Only search.
-We find that our search is effective in this setting across all models, improving accuracy by roughly $2$ points.
-For InstructGPT models, there is surprisingly little difference in performance between Instruction-Only and Instruction+Examples modes, as accuracy differs by less than 0.1 percentage points between the two modes.
-For both \babbage{} and \curie{}, however, the prompts containing instructions outperform the Example-Only prompts, by about $1.6$ points.
-It is only for GPT-2 XL that Example-Only search is the best approach, likely because this model is not designed to be given instructions in the manner that InstructGPT models are.
+Table~\ref{tab:manual} demonstrates that our search is effective in this setting across all models, improving accuracy by roughly $2$ points.
+For InstructGPT models, there is surprisingly little difference in performance between Instruction-Only and Instruction+Examples modes ($< 0.1$ percentage points).
+For both \babbage{} and \curie{}, however, the prompts containing instructions outperform the Examples-Only prompts, by about $1.6$ points.
+Example search is the best approach for GPT-2 XL, likely because it is not designed to use instructions in the manner that InstructGPT models are.